 There is no financial impact associated with adoption of the TIP.
-The projects identified in the City's TIP are a combination of funded projects in the Capital Improvement Plan (CIP), including projects that are partially funded or underfunded, as well as currently unfunded projects the City would like to undertake should funding become available.
-The vast majority of projects included in the TIP are unfunded or partially funded.
-Listing projects in the TIP makes them grant eligible, as most grant programs will only fund projects included in a jurisdiction's TIP.
+The projects identified in the City's TIP are a combination of funded projects in the CIP, including projects that are partially funded or underfunded, as well as currently unfunded projects the City will monitor and/or would like to undertake should funding become available (limited to those unfunded projects where this seems feasible for this six-year period).
+Listing projects in the TIP makes them grant eligible, as most grant programs will not fund projects not included in a jurisdiction's TIP.
+The majority of projects included in the TIP are unfunded or partially funded.
+All funded programs are considered underfunded as additional work could be completed through these programs with supplemental funding.